mzavatta/libcoap-zesense/readme.txt

 libcoap
-port to Android's Bionic libc
+partially reworked to support Observe extension server-side library

 Original Author: Olaf Bergmann <bergmann@tzi.org>
 http://libcoap.sourceforge.net/
 libcoap is published as open-source software without any warranty of any kind.
 Use is permitted under the terms of the GNU General Public License (GPL), Version 2 or higher OR the revised BSD license.

-Port by: Marco Zavatta
+Mods by Marco Zavatta
 <marco.zavatta@telecom-bretagne.eu>
 <marco.zavatta@mail.polimi.it>